tostafin/cmssw/RecoPPS/RPixEfficiencyTools/README.md

 ssh mobrzut@lxpllus.cern.ch
 ```

-2. Go to your afs directory (this project was tested with afs not eos - probalby some problems with eos)
+2. Go to your afs directory *(note1: this project was tested with afs not eos - probalby some problems with eos)*
-ex. (check if you have afs enabled and at least 5Gb of storage [cern resources portal](https://resources.web.cern.ch/resources/Manage/ListServices.aspx))
+*(note2: check if you have afs enabled and at least 5Gb of storage [cern resources portal](https://resources.web.cern.ch/resources/Manage/ListServices.aspx))*

 ```
 #example
 cd /afs/cern.ch/user/m/mobrzut
 ```
-3. It's best to create a separate folder (ex. `mkdir automation`) and setup there a CMSSW (follow project setup on readme)
+3. It's best to create a separate folder (ex. `mkdir automation`) and setup there a CMSSW. (follow `project setup` section on readme)

-### Onboarding How to browse root files
+### Onboarding - how to browse root files
 There are a bunch of methods to browse histograms of root file.
 **Method 1**
 1. Connect to ssh with flag -XY